 Where concealed or exposed fastener panels are qualified for optional vertical diaphragm shear resistance in walls of light-frame construction, the evaluation report shall state that for seismic design, the walls shall be classified as a “bearing wall system” or “building frame system” with “Light‐framed walls with shear panels of all other materials” subject to the conditions of this classification as defined in ASCE/SEI 7 Section 12.2.

+Partial Panels, Openings, Holes, or Penetrations Through Steel Panels: The registered design professional may submit design calculations and opening details to the building official for approval based on the principles of mechanics for partial panels, openings, holes, or penetrations.
+For lateral force resisting systems (diaphragms and shear walls), the calculations shall consider the effects of partial panels, openings, holes, or penetrations on the overall strength and stiffness of the diaphragm or shear wall.
+Proprietary penetrations, holes, and openings shall be permitted and listed in the report if testing or calculations are submitted to the satisfaction of the accredited evaluation service agency.

 Table 1: Required & Optional Evaluation Report Information